Rugby league in South Australia

-Rugby league in South Australia describes the sport of Rugby league, which is played at amateur level in the state of South Australia.
-Rugby League has been played in South Australia since the 1940s.
+In South Australia, Rugby league has been played at amateur level since the 1940s.
 The governing body is NRL South Australia.

-South Australia was once home to a professional club, the Adelaide Rams from 1994-1998.
+South Australia was once home to a professional club, the Adelaide Rams from 1997 to 1998.

 History

-The first instance of rugby league being played in South Australia occurred during the 1914 Great Britain Lions tour of Australia and New Zealand, when the touring Lions beat South Australia 101-0 at Hawthorn Oval in front of 2,500 spectators.
+The first instance of rugby league being played in South Australia occurred during the 1914 Great Britain Lions tour of Australia and New Zealand, when the touring Lions beat South Australia 101–0 at Hawthorn Oval in front of 2,500 spectators.

 Current rugby league activity in the state traces its roots in the state back to the 1940s, when the Port Adelaide rugby union team split, and defected to rugby league.
 The first competition began in 1947 with five clubs.
-South Sydney played a South Australian team in 1945 beating them 45-10.
+South Sydney played a South Australian team in 1945 beating them 45–10.

 Big time rugby league came to South Australia on 28 June 1991 when the St George Dragons defeated the Balmain Tigers in front of 28,884 fans at the Adelaide Oval for their Round 14 match of the 1991 NSWRL season.
 This would be the first of five consecutive years the Dragons (sponsored by South Australian wine company Penfolds) would play one home game per season at the Adelaide Oval.
 The attendance also stood as the NSWRL's largest minor round attendance of the 1991 season.

 South Australia's only professional rugby league team, the Adelaide Rams, had a short but eventful existence.
 Originally the Australian Rugby League (ARL) planned to relocate one of the struggling Sydney teams to Adelaide, but the Super League war and the SARL's decision to align themselves with the News Ltd financed Super League in 1995 killed off the ARL's want for a team in Adelaide, and the ARL turned its attention back to Melbourne instead.
 Later in 1995, with Super League still only consisting of nine teams and the Victorian Rugby League still aligned with the ARL, a decision was made to give Adelaide the 10th Super League licence.